DirectoryTree/LdapRecord-Docs/laravel/v3/auth/database/index.md

 }
 ```

-Subsequent requests to your application with logged in users will retrieve the
+Subsequent requests to your application with logged-in users will retrieve the
-logged in user from your database, rather than your LDAP directory.
+logged-in user from your database, rather than your LDAP directory.
 This means
 your application will stay operational if connectivity to your LDAP server
 is dropped.